NEMSLinux/nems-admin/README.md

 ```

 - Reboot
+- Go about testing/configuring your system.
+- Migrate data to /root/nems/nems-migrator/data folder where applicable.
+- Run nems-cleanup.sh to remove confidential data and restore all settings to defaults (from nems-migrator), preparing your NEMS build for distribution.

 This is 100% destructive.
 NEVER run this on an existing system.
 This is for new builds ONLY (eg., porting NEMS to a new piece of hardware).